CODEBLACK-ET/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-this is a script that prints the absolute path name of the current working directory.
+this is a script that changes the working directory to the user’s home directory